 A chicken run also keeps your lawn, garden and landscaping safe from your chickens, who take great delight in digging up small plants, munching on leaves, scratching through mulch, and making a happy mess.
 Finally, a safe pen will also ensure that your chickens don’t wander into the road or into a neighbor’s garden or onto their front porch.

 Where Should a Chicken Run Be Located?

-Your run should be attached to your coop, with a little door on the side of the coop that will allow the chickens to come and go during the day.
+Your chicken run should be attached to your coop, with a little door on the side of the coop that will allow the chickens to come and go during the day.
 They will need access to the coop to lay their eggs, and might choose to spend time in the coop on cold or rainy days.

 In warmer climates, consider either building your pen under some trees (or adding some trees after your pen is built).
 In colder climates, positioning your run in full sun is a good idea, as the chickens will be able to warm up in the sun all day.

-Building a Chicken Run
+How to Make a Chicken Run

-4x4 fence posts
+4x4 wooden fence posts

-Quikrete (or other concrete mix)
+Optional: Quikrete (or other concrete mix)

 2x4 boards or 1x6 boards